 After about $200,000 per person or $400,000 for a family of up to four, I’ve noticed there is no incremental increase in happiness.
 Instead, making more money often creates more misery due to more work and more stress.

 The majority of actions to reduce your taxes must take place during the calendar year.
-So if you want to pay less taxes, it’s worth setting aside some time during the holidays and wrestle this beast to the ground.
+So if you want to pay less taxes, it’s time to get cracking.

 Money-Saving Year-End Tax Moves To Make